Public Works News and Updates

 Click here to learn more about recycling in North Dakota.
 The North Dakota Solid Waste and Recycling Association webpage has answers to your recycling questions and keeps you up to date on the latest recycling news and changes statewide.

-In addition to the curbside recycling program that is offered in West Fargo, recycling receptacles are located next to the Eagle Run water tower at 40th Ave & Sheyenne Street and at All Stop at 13th Ave & 9th St. Cardboard & plastic can be dropped off at these locations but cannot be picked up curbside at this time.
+In addition to the curbside recycling program that is offered in West Fargo, recycling receptacles are located next to the Eagle Run water tower at 40th Ave & the South East Parking lot of the Sanitation building at 117 8th St. Cardboard &plasticcan be dropped off at these locations but cannot be picked up curbside at this time.

 Water Softener Settings

-Use the following for setting up a home water softener: Hardness 16 grain per gallon and Iron .65 miligrams per liter.
+Use the following for setting up a home water softener: Hardness 16 grain per gallon and Iron .65 milligrams per liter.
 Pressure is 55